net64-mod/net64-mod.github.io/src/content/wiki/troubleshooting.md

 1. Make sure your computer is 64-bits
 1. Try using a different server, sometimes it could be a connection/host problem
+1. Try pausing the emulator (`F2`) at the in-game file select screen while connecting Net64 to it and your desired server, then unpausing it (`F2` again) afterward.
+This may take a few attempts.
 1. Restart both the client and the emulator after making changes
 1. 16mb and counter factor only saves for that specific ROM, you need to change it each time you use a new ROM
 1. If you are getting disconnected, then it means you were idle (not playing) for around 5-10 minutes.
 This is a feature built into the client, make sure you are playing to prevent being disconnected.